jhstancel/smart-mail-template/README.md

 Every change still goes through human review and testing.
 It’s basically a co-pilot that speeds things up and keeps the repo clean.

----

 ## License

-MIT — free to use, fork, and build on.
+MIT (free to use, fork, and build on)